This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-What can I do to help my child's leg fracture heal?

-- Rest: Your child should rest as much as possible and get plenty of sleep.

-- Assistive devices: Your child may have to use crutches to help him walk.
-Crutches will also help your child take some weight off the injured leg while it heals.

 What can I do to help care for my child's leg fracture?

 - Have your child rest as much as possible and get plenty of sleep.

 - Have your child use crutches as directed.
 Crutches will help your child walk and take some weight off the injured leg while it heals.